Mahboob Ali Khan: Personal life

-According to the Viceroy of India, Lord Lytton, the Nizam was the object of the Diwan, Salar Jung I, a man who wanted to reduce Mir Mahboob Ali Khan to a cipher to hold the power of the state and remain concentrated in his own hands.
+According to the Viceroy of India, Lord Lytton, the Nizam was the object of the Diwan, Salar Jung I, a man who wanted to reduce Mir Mahboob Ali Khan to a cipher to hold the power of the state and keep it concentrated in his own hands.

 Family

 He was married to Amat-uz-Zahra Begum, daughter of Salar Jung I with whom he fell in love while he was studying at the age of 18.
 She was the mother of Mir Osman Ali Khan.
 Another wife was Ujala Begum.
 She was the mother of Salabat Jah and Mir Murad Ali Khan.
 Another wife was Rahat Begum.
 She was the mother of Basalat Jah.
 Some other wives were Sardar Begum and Umda Begum.
 Another son was Qadir Ali Khan, who died in 1894, and was buried in Makkah Masjid, Hyderabad.
-Mir Osman Ali Khan became his successor and his daughters were married into House Paigah.
+Mir Osman Ali Khan became his successor and his daughters were married into the House of Paigah.
 One of his daughters was Nizam-un-Nisa Begum.
 She is buried in Makkah Masjid, Hyderabad.
 Another daughter was Ghous-un-Nisa Begum, who married Nawab Muhammad Farid ud-din Khan Bahadur, Farid Nawaz Jang.
 Another daughter was Daud un-nisa Begum, who married Nawab Muhammad Nazir ud-din Khan Bahadur, Nazir Nawaz Jang.